JDCNet: Confidence-Gated Privileged-Modality Distillation for Cost-Preserving X-ray Inference: Introduction

 \subsection{Motivation}

-Recent thoracic imaging models show that deep networks can learn useful disease representations from X-ray or CT alone~\cite{madaan2021xcovnet,gao2021covid,fan2022covid}.
-However, single-modality training does not exploit the fact that CT can act as a richer supervisory source for an X-ray classifier when both modalities are available for related disease processes.
-Multi-modal fusion is one possible solution, but it often assumes simultaneous access to both modalities at inference time and therefore leads to more complex deployment.
-We instead study cross-modality knowledge transfer: can a CT teacher improve an X-ray student without requiring CT at test time?
+Recent thoracic imaging models show that deep networks can learn useful disease representations from X-ray or CT alone~\cite{gao2021covid}, but it remains less clear whether CT can serve as training-only supervision for an X-ray model when CT is unavailable at deployment.
+Multi-modal fusion is one solution, but it typically assumes simultaneous inference-time access to both modalities and therefore leads to a heavier deployment path.
+We instead ask a narrower, operationally clearer question: can a CT teacher improve an X-ray student \emph{without} requiring CT at test time, and \emph{without} inflating the deployed student's parameter, MAC, or latency budget beyond a stripped-down logit-only control?
+We formulate this as a teacher--student distillation problem and deliberately separate two systems-cost regimes: a stripped-down logit-only transfer that adds no deployable parameters or latency, and a module-augmented variant that adds optional teacher/student-side blocks at a $6\times$ parameter and $2.1\times$ CPU-latency cost (Section~\ref{sec:deployment_efficiency}).
+The audit asks whether the second cost regime is empirically justified.

-To answer this question, we formulate CT-to-X-ray supervision as a teacher--student knowledge distillation problem.
-The teacher model operates on CT, the student model operates on X-ray, and the distillation objective transfers class-discriminative information across modalities.
-This setting preserves a lightweight X-ray deployment path while still benefiting from information learned from CT during training.

 This problem remains under-defined in prior medical-imaging work.
-Same-modality distillation studies usually focus on compression within a single input domain, while multi-modal medical systems often assume that every modality remains available at inference.
-Cross-modality distillation is technically harder because the teacher and student do not observe the same appearance statistics, resolution cues, or failure modes.
-For that reason, even a negative or neutral result is scientifically useful when it is produced under a transparent patient-level repeated-run protocol: it tells us whether the proposed transfer setting is currently supported by the data and implementation, rather than by optimistic narrative alone.
+Same-modality distillation focuses on within-modality compression, multi-modal medical systems usually keep every modality at inference, and cross-modal distillation is harder because the teacher and student do not share appearance statistics, resolution cues, or failure modes; medical-imaging gains are also known to be sensitive to source-target mismatch and shortcut structure~\cite{raghu2019transfusion,zech2018variable,degrave2021shortcut}.
+Even a negative result is therefore scientifically useful under a transparent patient-level protocol: it tells us whether the proposed channel is supported by the available paired evidence rather than by optimistic narrative.

-This distinction matters beyond any single pilot study.
-If CT-to-X-ray transfer under tiny paired cohorts is not evaluated under explicit evidence constraints, it becomes too easy for the field to over-read small, unstable gains as method progress.
-We therefore study not only a concrete model configuration, but also a research setting that needs clearer evidential boundaries before stronger cross-modality claims can be treated as credible.
-The minimum decisive next experiment is therefore not another local tuning sweep, but a protocol that separates cross-modality supervision, same-modality teacher regularization, class imbalance, and module complexity on the same paired cases.